-Luna Arcana is a free print publication hailing from Joshua Tree, California: a homage to the deserts of the south-west, and to the oft-hidden power and thriving life present in these arid terrains.
+Luna Arcana is a print journal hailing from Joshua Tree, California; a homage to the deserts of the south-west, and to the hidden power and thriving life present in these arid terrains.

-By documenting the manifold faces of our desert environment, it is our intention to contribute towards the creation of a new global mythology; or, in the words of Joseph Campbell: “We need myths that will identify the individual not with his local group but with the planet.”
+By documenting the manifold faces of our desert environment, it is our intention to contribute towards the creation of a new global mythology; or, as Joseph Campbell declared: “We need myths that will identify the individual not with his local group but with the planet.”